hamm0nz/cloudsec/test.md

 # Cloud Security Services & Overview
 - [**CloudSecDocs**](https://cloudsecdocs.com): is a website collecting and sharing technical notes and knowledge on cloud-native technologies, security, technical leadership, and engineering culture.
+- [**CloudSecList**](https://cloudseclist.com/): is the best way to stay on top of the cloud security landscape without having to be overwhelmed by all the noise.
 # Lab
 **Pentester Academy** : Setup and exploit vulnerabilities over xx scenarios in AWS cloud
  - https://attackdefense.com/listing?labtype=cloud-services&subtype=cloud-services-amazon-iam